JMMP-Group/CO_AMM15/scripts/PROCESS_GEBCO_EMOD_2020/README_PROCESS_BATHY.md

 (see further notes on why in README_MERGE_EXPANDED.md)

-Basic idea is simple enough with GEBCO in the deeep, EMODNET 100-5 m and GEBCO to the coast
+Basic idea is simple enough with GEBCO in the deep, EMODNET 100-5 m and GEBCO to the coast

 We use